Mudok-89/E-commerce-Sales-Analysis/README.md

 - Repository structure and documentation preparation

 ## Notes
-The dashboard and SQL queries were created manually based on the provided Northwind database.
+The dashboard was created using selected tables from the Northwind sample database.

+The analysis was based on selected Northwind tables such as:
+- Orders
+- OrderDetails
+- Products
+- Categories
+- Customers
+- Shippers